bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbit-example.md

 1. **eccentricity**, $e$
 2. **semimajor axis**, $a$

-Let's find $e$ first, since it is the only orbital element that appears in Eq. {eq}`eq:eccentric-anomaly-true-anomaly-ellipse` to find $E$.
-We can find $e$ directly using Eq. {eq}`eq:ellipse-eccentricity-periapsis-apoapsis`, repeated here for reference:
+Let's find $e$ first, since it is the only orbital element that appears in @eq:eccentric-anomaly-true-anomaly-ellipse to find $E$.
+We can find $e$ directly using @eq:ellipse-eccentricity-periapsis-apoapsis, repeated here for reference:

 :::{math}
 e = \frac{r_a - r_p}{r_a + r_p}